MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

 It is worth noting that for the single-objective optimization model (which only considers latency), the two chosen configurations will be $\vect{A}$ and $\vect{B}$.
 However, since $\vect{C}$ and $\vect{A}$ behave much more differently than $\vect{B}$ and $\vect{A}$ on the throughput, it is more likely that they are located in distant regions in the configuration landscape; thus preserving $\vect{C}$ rather than $\vect{B}$ (when $\vect{A}$ is preserved) is generally more likely to help the search to escape from the local optimum.

 In the following, we provide several remarks to help further grasp the characteristics of the MMO model.

 \textbf{Remark 1.} The global optimum of the original single-objective problem (i.e., the configuration with the best target performance objective) is Pareto optimal (e.g., the configuration $\vect{A}$ in the example of Figure~\ref{Fig:model}).
-This can be derived immediately by contradiction from Equation~(\ref{Eq:model}) (the proof is given in the Appendix~A).
+This can be derived immediately by contradiction from Equation~(\ref{Eq:model}) or the analysis of rotation from Section~\ref{sec:theory}.

 \textbf{Remark 2.} A similar but more general observation is that a configuration will never be dominated by another that has a worse target performance objective.
 That is, if configuration $\vect{x_1}$ has a better target performance objective than $\vect{x_2}$ (i.e., $f_t(\vect{x_1}) < f_t(\vect{x_2})$), then whatever their auxiliary performance objective values are, $\vect{x_2}$ will not be better than $\vect{x_1}$ on both $g_1$ and $g_2$; in the best case for $\vect{x_2}$, they are nondominated to each other (e.g., the configuration $\vect{B}$ versus $\vect{C}$ in Figure~\ref{Fig:model}).
+Indeed, according to the analysis from Section~\ref{sec:theory}, there is no way for $\vect{x_1}$ to be moved to the region $r_0$ or $r_1$ of $\vect{x_2}$ as $\vect{x_1}$ can only be in the $r_4$ to $r_7$ of $\vect{x_2}$ before the rotation.

 \textbf{Remark 3.} The above two remarks apply to the target performance objective, but not to the auxiliary performance objective.
 This is a key difference from the PMO model, where both objectives hold these remarks.
 An example of the consequence is the configuration $\vect{D}$ of Figure~\ref{Fig:model}, which is meaningless to the original problem, but treated as being optimal in PMO and not in MMO.